‘Chrisley Knows Best’ stars charged with federal tax evasion

-ATLANTA (AP) — A federal grand jury in Atlanta has indicted reality television star Todd Chrisley on tax evasion and other charges.
+ATLANTA (AP) — A federal grand jury in Atlanta on Tuesday indicted reality television star Todd Chrisley on tax evasion and other charges.

-U.S. Attorney Byung J. “BJay” Pak said the 12-count indictment was issued Tuesday against the “Chrisley Knows Best” star, and his wife, Julie.
-It also includes charges of wire fraud and conspiracy to defraud the United States.
+The 12-count indictment issued against the “Chrisley Knows Best” star and his wife, Julie, also includes charges of wire fraud, conspiracy to commit bank fraud and conspiracy to defraud the United States, U.S. Attorney Byung J. “BJay” Pak said at a news conference.

-The show on USA has followed the Chrisleys’ tight-knit family for seven seasons.
-The family moved to the Nashville area a few years ago, but the criminal charges stem from when they lived in Atlanta’s northern suburbs.
+Allan Mayer, a representative for Chrisley, said in an email Tuesday afternoon that his client’s lawyers hadn’t seen the indictment and couldn’t comment.
+Chrisley, in an online post released before the indictment was announced, denied any wrongdoing.

 Most Read Stories